virtualpublicist/docs/source/docs/inbox.md

 - Regularly check the **Unread** filter to promptly respond to new messages.
 - **Archive** emails you have addressed or completed to keep your inbox organized.
-- Review your **Sent** folder regularly to track conversations and follow-ups.

 ---